 An accident victim could potentially seek damages from a third party, such as a mechanic or repairman if the accident was the result of improper maintenance.

 Get in Touch With an Experienced Car Accident Attorney in Atlanta Today

-When you have been involved in an automobile accident in which there are potentially multiple defendants, you need the help of a car accident attorney serving Atlanta to handle the complexities of your case.
+When you have been involved in an automobile accident in which there are potentially multiple defendants, you need the help of a truck accident lawyer serving Atlanta to handle the complexities of your case.

 An Atlanta car accident lawyer, like those at The Angell Law Firm, can help you with your personal injury claim.